EthanFitzpatrick0/StreamerBot/README.md

         node chatbot TrainwrecksTV

-4) While the driver is running, sending `!imitate` in the streamer's twitch chat will cause the chatbot to generate a new sentence.
+4) While the driver is running, sending `!imitate` in the streamer's twitch chat will make the chatbot generate a new sentence. `!imitate` followed by a word or short phrase will give the sentence generation a "seed" to work with.
+It will attempt to create a sentence starting with your input.

 ## TO-DO LIST

 * Add options for chatbot (e.g. generate sentences on a timer in addition or instead of command)

+### TO-DO LIST items finished

 * Relevantly respond to chatter @

-### TO-DO LIST items finished

 * Put censored words into separate text file to reduce clutter (and improve scalability)
 * Add twitch chatbot functionality
 * Improve documentation